The 2nd album from The Boss — It’s #132 on Rolling Stone’s 500 Greatest Albums of All Time. Released on September 11, 1973.

 Bruce Springsteen and The E Street Band release Born To Run.
 Considered by many to be one of – if not the – greatest recordings ever.
-It’s #18 on Rolling Stone’s 500 Greatest Albums of All Time and is listed in the Library of Congress’ National Recording Registry of historic recordings.
+It’s #18 on Rolling Stone’s 500 Greatest Albums of All Time.

 August 13, 1975 ~ Bruce Springsteen and the E Street Band play the first of five sold-out shows at The Bottom Line in New York City.
 The shows draw national attention and begin to establish Springsteen as one of the great live performers of all time.